Zabamund/wellpathpy/docs/source/tutorial.rst

 Some simple sanity checks are performed to reject bad CSVs. ``wp.read_csv`` supports all options ``pd.read_csv`` supports.
 Only those columns named md, inc, azi will be read.

-If the deviation survey is not in CSV, is generated a different place in your program, or is from some other source, wellpathpy is still useful.
+If the deviation survey is not in CSV, is generated in a different place in your program, or is from some other source, wellpathpy is still useful.
 If you provide three ``np.ndarray`` md, inc, and azi, the rest of wellpathpy works fine.